Using smart phones to aid in your hunts

 What’s brought us to the woods in the first place is we enjoy nature, and there are lots of great apps for that.

-One of my favorites to use while on a hunt is the National Geographic Birds Field Guide to North America for $9.99.
-I see so many different birds while hunting, and this app is great to help you identify them with descriptions, illustrations, maps, even recording of their calls!
-Then you can add that bird to a list of your year’s sightings.
+One of my favorites to use while on a hunt is a bird identification field guide.
+I see so many different birds while hunting and it’s fun to be able to identify them – look for apps that include descriptions, photos/illustrations and maps.
 It’s also a great way to pass the time while your hunt is slow!

 Look for other great nature apps that help you identify plants, mushrooms, trees, wildflowers, butterflies, animal scat and tracks, and more! ~JP